 Azeitao is a Portuguese cheese that makes a good regional pairing with Port but also makes the list because of its creamy texture and nutty nuances.
 Thistle rennet gives Azeitao a grassy and tangy character that can be smoothed out by the sweetness in Port, although occasionally it is exaggerated by dessert wine.
 The smooth, sometimes runny texture of Azeitao is a luxurious combination with the rich texture of Port wine.

-Other Portuguese cheeses to try: Sao Jorge.Continue to 5 of 5 below.
+Another Portuguese cheese to try is Sao Jorge.Continue to 5 of 5 below.

 05 of 05